IoT

 Lifecycle Events

-LocalStack also publishes the lifecycle events to the standard endpoints.
+LocalStack publishes the lifecycle events to the standard endpoints.

 $aws/events/presence/connected/clientId